ralphje/imagemounter/docs/python.rst

       A dict containing information about the volume.
 Not all keys are always available.
 Some common keys include:

-      * fsdescription -- A description of the file system type, usually set by the detection method.
+      * fsdescription -- A description of the file system type, usually set by the detection method
       * lastmountpoint -- The last mountpoint of this volume.
-Set by :func:`load_fsstat_data` or :func:`detect_mountpoint` and only available for UFS and Ext volumes.
+Set by :func:`load_fsstat_data` or :func:`detect_mountpoint` and only available for UFS and Ext volumes
-      * label -- The volume label as detected by :func:`load_fsstat_data`.
+      * label -- The volume label as detected by :func:`load_fsstat_data`
-      * version -- The volume version as detected by :func:`load_fsstat_data`.
+      * version -- The volume version as detected by :func:`load_fsstat_data`
-      * statfstype -- The volume file system type as detected by :func:`load_fsstat_data`.
+      * statfstype -- The volume file system type as detected by :func:`load_fsstat_data`
       * guid -- The volume GUID
+      * volume_group -- Used for LVM support

-      The contents of the info dict are not considered part of the public API and are subject to change in the future.
+      The contents of the info dict are not considered part of a stable API and are subject to change in the future.

    .. attribute:: mountpoint